 How much does bankruptcy cost?

 It depends.
-We charge flat rates and offer an affordable payment plan to fit your budget.
+We work with companies that charge flat rates and offer payment plans.

 How long does bankruptcy take?